Nitrox: History

-In 1991, Bove, Bennett and Skindiver magazine took a stand against nitrox use for recreational diving.
+In 1991, Bove, Bennett and Skin Diver magazine took a stand against nitrox use for recreational diving.
+Skin Diver editor Bill Gleason dubbed nitrox the "Voodoo Gas".
 The annual DEMA show (held in Houston, Texas that year) banned nitrox training providers from the show.
 This caused a backlash, and when DEMA relented, a number of organizations took the opportunity to present nitrox workshops outside the show.

 In 1992, the Scuba Diving Resources Group organised a workshop where some guidelines were established, and some misconceptions addressed.

-In 1992 BSAC banned its members from using nitrox during BSAC activities.
+In 1992, BSAC banned its members from using nitrox during BSAC activities.
 IAND's name was changed to the International Association of Nitrox and Technical Divers (IANTD), the T being added when the European Association of Technical Divers (EATD) merged with IAND.
 In the early 1990s, these agencies were teaching nitrox, but the main scuba agencies were not.
-Additional new organizations, including the American Nitrox Divers International (ANDI) - which invented the term "Safe Air" for marketing purposes - and Technical Diving International (TDI) were begun.
+Additional new organizations, including the American Nitrox Divers International (ANDI) – which invented the term "Safe Air" for marketing purposes – and Technical Diving International (TDI) were begun.
 NAUI became the first existing major recreational diver training agency to sanction nitrox.

-In 1993 the Sub-Aqua Association was the first UK recreational diving training agency to acknowledge and endorse the Nitrox training their members had undertaken with one of the tech agencies.
+In 1993, the Sub-Aqua Association was the first UK recreational diving training agency to acknowledge and endorse the Nitrox training their members had undertaken with one of the tech agencies.
 The SAA's first recreational Nitrox qualification was issued in April 1993.
 The SAA's first Nitrox instructor was Vic Bonfante and he was certified in September 1993.

 Meanwhile, diving stores were finding a purely economic reason to offer nitrox: not only was an entire new course and certification needed to use it, but instead of cheap or free tank fills with compressed air, dive shops found they could charge premium amounts of money for custom-gas blending of nitrox to their ordinary, moderately experienced divers.
 With the new dive computers which could be programmed to allow for the longer bottom-times and shorter residual nitrogen times that nitrox gave, the incentive for the sport diver to use the gas increased.

-In 1993 Skin Diver magazine, the leading recreational diving publication at the time, published a three-part series arguing that nitrox was unsafe for sport divers.
+In 1993, Skin Diver magazine, the leading recreational diving publication at the time, published a three-part series arguing that nitrox was unsafe for sport divers.
 DiveRite manufactured the first nitrox-compatible dive computer, called the Bridge, the aquaCorps TEK93 conference was held in San Francisco, and a practicable oil limit of 0.1 mg/m3 for oxygen compatible air was set.
 The Canadian armed forces issued EAD tables with an upper PO2 of 1.5 ATA.

-In 1994 John Lamb and Vandagraph launched the first oxygen analyser built specifically for Nitrox and mixed-gas divers, at the Birmingham Dive Show.
+In 1994, John Lamb and Vandagraph launched the first oxygen analyzer built specifically for Nitrox and mixed-gas divers, at the Birmingham Dive Show.